Probate Q&A Series

 North Carolina Creditor Claim Deadlines

 While lien verification focuses on recorded encumbrances, you also have to watch the deadline for general creditors.
-All claims against the estate must present within three months of the first publication of the notice to creditors.
+Claims against the estate are generally barred unless presented within three months after the date of the first publication or posting of the notice to creditors.
 See N.C.
-Gen. Stat. § 28A-15-1.
+Gen. Stat. § 28A-14-1.
 If you identify a debt secured by a lien, you incorporate that into your creditor claim analysis and pay it in priority order.

 Common Causes of Delay